 - 3.5 Details of the representations made are notified to applicants on receipt by the Licensing Authority using a pro-forma.
-A summary appears below: - 3.6 Four representations were received.
-They were received from a local resident, Sussex Police, The Licensing Authority and a Local Action Team. - 3.7 Representations received had concerns relating to Prevention of Crime and Disorder, Cumulative Impact, Public Safety, Prevention of Public Nuisance and Protection of Children from Harm. - 3.8 Full details of the representations are attached at Appendix C. A map of the location of the premises and showing those representations within the locality is at Appendix D. Please note that Responsible Authorities, Residents Associations and reps further afield are not shown on the map but can be found at Appendix C.
+A summary appears below: - 3.6 12 representations were received.
+They were received from local residents, local businesses, Resident Associations, local Councillors, Sussex Police & The Licensing Authority. - 3.7 Representations received had concerns relating to Prevention of Crime and Disorder, Cumulative Impact, Public Safety, Prevention of Public Nuisance & Protection of Children from Harm.

+3.8 Full details of the representations are attached at Appendix C. A map of the location of the premises and showing those representations within the locality is at Appendix D. Please note that Responsible Authorities, Residents Associations and reps further afield are not shown on the map but can be found at Appendix C.